shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 An *acoustic event* is defined as a contiguous set of spectrogram cells/pixels whose decibel values exceed some user defined threshold.
 In the ideal case, an acoustic event should encompass a discrete component of acoustic energy within a call, syllable or harmonic.
 It will be separated from other acoustic events by intervening pixels having decibel values *below* the user defined threshold. **DIY Call Recognizer** contains algorithms to recognize seven different kinds of acoustic event based on their shape in the spectrogram.
 We describe these in turn.

 ### 3.1.
 Shreik
 This is a diffuse acoustic event that is extended in both time and frequency.
-While a shriek may have internal structure, it is treated as a "blob" of acoustic energy.
+While a shriek may have some internal structure, it is treated by **DIY Call Recognizer** as a "blob" of acoustic energy.
 A typical example is a parrot shriek.

 ### 3.2.
 Whistle
 This is a narrow band, "pure" tone having duration over several to many time frames but having very restricted bandwidth.
 In theory a pure tone occupies a single frequency bin, but in practice bird whistles can occupy several freqeuncy bins and appear as a horizontal *spectral track* in the spectrogram.